-Building procedures for developing and maintaining relationships between SLWC staff, academic staff, communities, and students when setting up CBR projects.
-Examples of procedures include; meeting checklists; application forms for students; a CBR process
+• Building procedures for developing and maintaining relationships between SLWC staff, academic staff, communities, and students when setting up CBR projects.
+Examples of procedures include; meeting checklists; application forms for students; a CBR process map, guidance on the roles and responsibilities for all stakeholders involved in the CBR project, and a timeline agreement form for all parties in a project to agree and sign.

-&lt;sup>5 PERARES; is a four year project funded by the European Community's 7th Framework Programme and started in 2010, and is working across Higher Education Institutes in Europe.
+5 PERARES; is a four year project funded by the European Community's 7th Framework Programme and started in 2010, and is working across Higher Education Institutes in Europe.
 The PERARES project aims to strengthen public engagement in research by involving researchers and community organizations in the design of research agendas, and projects.